 - Form of livelihood – Flower boutiques and shops are of course a worldwide occupation and scores of people making a living out of it.
 However, in India, flower picking and selling seeps into all levels of society.
 In South India, especially, women with white jasmine flowers are constantly seen threading them into garlands.
 You see them in buses and on roads, their hands mechanically looping the flowers onto the thick thread that binds them.
 Women are the main flower pickers on the fields and though they are seen mostly outside temples selling their picks, it is not uncommon to see them in other places too.

-Flowers are so intricately woven into our social and cultural lives, that many a times, we take them for granted.
+Flowers in India are so intricately woven into our social and cultural lives, that many a times, we take them for granted.
 The national flower of India, which also happens to be a sacred flower according to the Hindu mythology, the lotus, is a symbol of how to bloom even in muck, the rose a symbol of love, the jasmine a symbol of good fortune and so on.
 Flowers, hence, make our lives more fragrant, our occasions more colorful and our relations more warm and soft.